kotamorishi/spritekitSamples/README.md

 # spritekitSamples
-iOS sprite kit youtube samples
+iOS sprite kit youtube samples for YouTube - how to make simple iOS game.